Operation Shujaa: Focus on the "triangle of death"

+Collapse of PULI and capture of Mwalika valley

 By 2023, Operation Shujaa was already described as a success by Uganda and the DR Congo, though IS-CAP continued to operate and launch attacks.
 According to the United Nations, the group even sought to expand its activities in the region.
 In January 2023, the UPDF attacked the PULI main camp near Lake Edward; the group survived, but was weakened and relocated its camp.
 However, this situation was exploited by a large IS-CAP contingent under Segujja which tracked the relocated PULI base and destroyed it.
 Aside of a few PULI members who fled and surrendered to government forces, the splinter group was eliminated by Segujja's raid; the survivors (including Nyanzi) yielded and joined IS-CAP.
 In the next month, government aircraft reportedly bombed IS-CAP targets and killed Segujja during clashes in the Mwalika valley, though his death could not be confirmed.

 In June 2023, rebels carried out the Mpondwe school massacre in western Uganda.
 The attack was attributed to ADF militants linked to IS-CAP.
 On 10 August, an IS-CAP party of 80 militants launched a raid from their bases in Mwalika valley, crossing the Bashu Chiefdom and raiding the city of Butembo.
 There, the insurgents freed 800 inmates from the Kakwangura prison, although 250 prisoners were reportedly recaptured soon after, including a prominent IS member known as "Kizito".
 The raiders subsequently retreated back through the Bashu Chiefdom in largely good order, while losing a few fighters to clashes with the FARDC, police, and village militias.
 In August, the UPDF claimed that it had killed a mid-level ADF/IS-CAP officer named "Fazul" at Alungupa in North Kivu.
 By September, President Museveni claimed that 560 ADF/IS-CAP members had been killed so far during Operation Shujaa, and urged the DR Congo to mobilize local militias to prevent the rebels from reentering secured areas.
 At this point, most ADF/IS-CAP insurgents had allegedly fallen back to the Mambasa Territory in Ituri.
 In the same month, ADF/IS-CAP second-in-command Meddie Nkalubo was allegedly killed by an UPDF airstrike.
 By the end of the year, the rebels had reportedly been dislodged from the Mwalika valley.